GitFiend/Support/README.md

-# public
+# GitFiend Support
-Public repo for GitFiend questions and issues
+Public repo for GitFiend questions and issues.